Degenerative disc disease

 Lumbar disc replacement

-The lumbar disc replacement preserves the mobility between two vertebra, unlike a fusion.
+The lumbar artificial disc replacement, aka disc arthroplasty, preserves the mobility between two vertebra, unlike a fusion.

 The prosthesis is an implant that is inserted in between two vertebra, filling in for the degenerative disc that is removed.
 Lumbar disc replacement are done through an anterior lumbar approach.